 The advantage of the French Nymphing method is that you are directly behind the fish which makes it impossible for the fish to see them.
 The French adaptation is meant for low clear waters with very nervous trout.

 The French method uses a long French leader with smaller weighted flies and they adjust the weight based on the velocity and depth of the current.

 The reason for this is because of the slower and shallower water that the French fish and because they fish such long drifts that the lighter flies won’t sink to the bottom and get snagged up or drag the bottom the entire time.

 Just like the Spanish anglers, the French competition anglers are very difficult to beat which is why my version of Euro nymphing that I mostly use and teach to clients is a combination of the French and Spanish nymphing methods.

-I had the opportunity to fish with a competition angler from France and see the French Nymphing method used and compared to typical North American Nymphing methods.
+I had the opportunity to fish with a competition angler from France and witnessed the French Nymphing method he used and compared it to the typical North American Nymphing methods.

 The original French Nymphing versions also used very small flies which are much smaller and much lighter than the big heavy Czech nymphs that people think about when you mention Euro Nymphing.

 Recently a friend asked me about the setup I use for Euro Nymphing since he was looking into getting his first Euro rod, reel, and line setup.

 I have taught thousands of anglers how to Euro Nymph and the honest truth is that for the average angler, the two things that matter the most when it comes to Euro Nymphing effectively are the rod, and a leader setup that works for their skill level.

 The problem is that too many anglers want to use what the experts use long before they are experts themselves.